epr0/lambdas/README.md

 Java 8 added two new packages - util.stream and util.function

 # Functional interface

+Any interface with a SAM(Single Abstract Method) is a functional interface, and its implementation may be treated as lambda expressions.

-defined as interface which contains ONE abstract function.
+Or defined as interface which contains ONE abstract function.
 Represents abstract concepts such as functions, actions or predicates.

 1. Predicate - boolean value function of one argument.
 Since this is interface we have to override the method with logic.